estruyf/blog-content/content/posts/2021-03-23-new-vscode-extension-for-autocompleting-your-microsoft-graph-apis.md

 ## The extension

-{{< blockquote type="Info" text="The Visual Studio Code extension can be found on the marketplace: [MS Graph Completion](https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-msgraph-autocomplete)." >}}
+{{< blockquote type="info" text="The Visual Studio Code extension can be found on the marketplace: [MS Graph Completion](https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-msgraph-autocomplete)." >}}

 The initial version of the extension supports the `GET` API paths, query string parameters, and their values.